xebia-functional/macroid/macroid-docs/src/main/tut/docs/guide.md

 # Guide

-This is a detailed guide covering various features of *Macroid*:
+This is a detailed guide covering various features of Macroid:

 * [UI actions](guide/UiActions.html)
 * [Contexts](guide/Contexts.html)